Skip to main content

 2. Select a model and click on it.
 The model drill-down page opens.

-3. Click the Upload icon.
+3. Click the Context menu icon → Upload intents.

 1. In the opened dialog box, upload a file in TXT, CSV, or TSV by dropping it directly or clicking Browse Files to select one.